JensRoland/tunnel-bear-login/README.md

   - Dropped Tailwind and React for better performance
   - Animation frames combined into a CSS sprite for better compression and smoother animation
   - Keyframe animation using vanilla CSS and the [Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) for smoother, flicker-free animations
-  - Initial page load only needs one small image, the sprite is lazyloaded on form mouseover and seamlessly sits on top of the idle image (eliminating flicker)
+  - Initial page load only needs one small image, the sprite is lazyloaded on form mouseover and seamlessly sits on top of the idle image, eliminating flicker
-  - Initial page weight of 18kB uncompressed (13kB plus images), compared to 357kB (222kB plus images) for Addys implementation as of February 19, 2025
-- Minimal state machine for bear animation states
+- Custom 'state machine' for bear animation states and transitions
 - No Node.js or build step required, for fast development and deployment
-- All logic is in one big script file instead of smaller ES modules; this is not how I would do a larger project, but it lets you open the page locally without a build step or dev server (see below).
+- All logic is in one big script file instead of smaller ES modules; this is not how you should build a larger project, but it does allow you to open the page locally without a build step or dev server (see below).

 ## Development

 1. Open `public/index.html` in a browser. 🍾 Party like it's 2011 🍾

     There is a `make serve` command provided just in case, but you won't need it.

 2. For production, upload the `public` folder to your server or CDN.

     Or, for the best performance, run `make build` to minify, bundle and inline the assets (uses [npx](https://docs.npmjs.com/cli/v8/commands/npx) under the hood), then upload the `dist` folder to your server or CDN.
 You will need to change the IMAGES_PATH in the Makefile to match your server setup.

 ## Credits